raashidjunaid1/GCP-App-Engine-CI-CD-standard/README.md

+# tl;dr
-# Testing CI CD with GCP Cloud Build and app engine for standard env
+Testing CI CD with GCP Cloud Build and app engine for standard env